salbregh/interviewprep_aNewSpring/README.md

 ## TO DO
 - [ ] learn java basics
+- [ ] how to compile a file in java
 - [ ] check input validation
 - [ ] make a 2d array
 - [ ] figure out what algorithm to use, maybe floodfill?